ch-bj/lgs-person-data-processor-service/README.md

 For installation details have a look at the separate installation documentation: [Development LWGS PDPS Env](doc/development-install.md) or [Test LWGS PDPS Env](doc/test-install.md) for a full dockerized test environment.

+If you have further questions please have a look at the [FAQ](doc/faq.md).

 ### Full Sync Flow
 In case of a full sync the services allows the seeding party to explicitly enable, fill and submit a seeding job.
 The following diagram shows the states of the seeding process in the full sync scenario.